 Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 We'd built a customer-facing product lookup agent: users could ask about specifications, availability, and pricing.
 It worked beautifully in testing.
 Then, two days after connecting it to a live product catalog via RAG, a customer asked about a discontinued SKU.
 The RAG system returned partial data.
-The LLM, trained to sound confident and helpful, filled in the gaps by hallucinating a price that was 40% lower than anything in our catalog.
+The LLM, trained to sound confident and helpful, filled in the gaps by hallucinating a price well below anything in our catalog.

 That incident taught me more about LLM safety than any paper I'd read.
-The problem wasn't the model — it was our complete absence of output validation.
-We had input parsing, a retrieval pipeline, and a beautifully structured prompt.
-What we didn't have was any layer asking: "Is this answer actually based on what we gave it?"
+The problem was not the model.
+It was our complete absence of output validation.
+We had input parsing, a retrieval pipeline, and a structured prompt.
+What we did not have was any layer asking whether the answer was actually based on the retrieved context.

 Guardrails are that layer.
 This post covers the practical patterns that would have stopped our pricing incident and the three other categories of production failures that keep LLM engineers up at night.